Updated March 13, 2023

 Top Maven companies

-Maven has now been incorporated into many top multinational companies who want to simplify the process of project development using a common framework which consists of all the necessary dependencies and plugins required for a particular build in a project.
-Below are some of the top corporations around the world which uses it in their workflow.
+It has now been incorporated into many top multinational companies that want to simplify the process of project development using a common framework that consists of all the necessary dependencies and plugins required for a particular build in a project.
+Below are some of the top corporations around the world which use it in their workflow.

-- Red Hat Inc.:- It’s an American software company which creates open-source software for the community.
+- Red Hat Inc.:- It’s an American software company that creates open-source software for the community.
 Red Hat has various usage of Maven.

 - One 97 Communications Ltd:- It’s an Indian mobile Internet company which deals with hotel booking, deals, music, video games, and much more.